Recruitee/plug_limit/LIMITERS.md

 60 seconds.
 Time window is associated with requests counter set initially to the requests limit value, for example limit 10 requests in 60 seconds time window.
 Request counter is decreased by one on each request.
-If current request counter value is greater than zero request is allowed, otherwise rate limit was exceeded and request is blocked.
+If current request counter value is greater than zero request is allowed, otherwise rate limit was exceeded and request is denied.
 Requests counter is reset to original state after time window seconds number.

 Pros: